Find Affordable College Courses

 1 Yearly Graduations

 University of Wisconsin - Madison comes in at #8 on our list of the most popular colleges offering master's degrees in insurance.
-The average in-state tuition for full-time undergraduates is $9,273 per year, while in-state graduate students, on average, pay $10,728 per year.
-The insurance program at University of Wisconsin - Madison awarded 1 master's degrees during the 2020-2021 school year.
+Roughly 44,600 attend the school each year.
+The average in-state tuition for full-time undergraduates is $9,644 per year, while in-state graduate students, on average, pay $10,728 per year.
+During the most recent year for which we have data, 1 people received their master's degree in insurance from UW - Madison.
+About 20% of this group were women, and 20% were students from an underrepresented racial-ethnic group.
+Data shows that UW - Madison graduates that hold this degree go on to make a median salary of $90,536.

 Below are some popular majors that are similar to insurance that offer master’s degrees.